 “Am I too late?”

-This is the story of yet another aspect of my life upon which the hand of God can be seen.
+This is the story of yet another amazing aspect of my life.
 As I discussed in my initial article about my six-year journey litigating Conservatorship of Wendland, when you are called, you have no choice but to answer.

 No matter what the cost.